Engineering Note

 Implementation

-Limit how many requests a user or client can make in a given time window.
+Rate limiting controls how many requests a user, client, IP, or token can make in a given time window.
+This protects the system before traffic becomes unmanageable.

 if (requests > limit) {